mrjclark/FinApp/Standards/00 Standards Template.md

 [Define who and what the standard applies to—systems, personnel, environments.]

 ## 2. Roles & Responsibilities
+List key roles and what they’re expected to do.
 | Role | Responsibilities |
 |------|------------------|
 | Owner | Establishes and enforces the standard.
 Reviews and approves exceptions. |